Maia-Everett/lintian.eu/_posts/2023-11-18-warcraft-retrospective-2.md

 <img src="/assets/wr/luke_lightsaber.jpg" alt="Luke with his lightsaber" />
 {% endfigure %}

-*Warcraft: Orcs & Humans*, or, as I'll call it in this series, Warcraft 1, is even more unrecognizable in the light of modern lore.
+Warcraft: Orcs & Humans, or, as I'll call it in this series, Warcraft 1, is even more unrecognizable in the light of modern lore.
 Let's forget everything we know about the Warcraft setting as it exists today, turn back the clock to 1994, and unbox this freshly released game.

 ## Wherefore "Warcraft"?